Exceed-Group6/WateringSystem-frontend/README.md

 # Watering System

-This project was made for Exceed Camp
+This project was made for Exceed Camp.
+It's about water and plant.
 ## Available Scripts

 In the project directory, you can run: